Understanding Hash Collisions

 Key Takeaways

-- Hash collisions are a fundamental risk in cryptography, not just a theoretical concern.
+- Hash collisions are a fundamental risk in cryptography, not just theoretical.

 - Modern hash functions (

-SHA-256,SHA-3) are designed to resist collisions, but no function is 100% collision-proof. - Proactive measures (algorithm upgrades, salting, HMAC) are critical to mitigating risks.
+SHA-256,SHA-3) resist collisions but are not 100% collision-proof. - Proactive measures (algorithm upgrades, salting, HMAC) are critical to mitigating risks.